School of Art Collection

 The Kent State School of Art Collection is comprised of over 4,500 pieces.
 The core mission of the School of Art Collection is to collect and promote artwork by women and artists of color.

-If you are interested in studying a piece from the collection, please contact Anderson Turner, Director of Galleries, email@example.com
+If you are interested in studying a piece from the collection, please contact Assistant to the Director, Marissa Tiroly, email@example.com

 The Rental Program